-- The CCWG-Accountability has recommended five Community Powers that should be in place to improve accountability and ensure community engagement.
-These are: - o Reject Budget or Strategy/Operating Plans - o Reject changes to ICANN "Standard" Bylaws - o Approve changes to "Fundamental" Bylaws - Remove individual ICANN Board Directors - o Recall the entire ICANN Board - The powers and associated processes were designed to ensure that no stakeholder can singlehandedly exercise any power and no circumstances would any individual section of the community be able to block the use of a power.
+- The CCWG-Accountability has recommended seven Community Powers that should be in place to improve accountability and ensure community engagement.
+These are: - Reject Budget or Strategy/Operating Plans - o Reject changes to ICANN "Standard" Bylaws - o Approve changes to "Fundamental" Bylaws and/or Articles of Incorporation - Remove individual ICANN Board Directors - Recall the entire ICANN Board - o Initiate a binding Independent Review Process (where a panel decision is enforceable in any court recognizing international arbitration results). - Reject ICANN Board decisions relating to reviews of IANA functions, including the triggering of Post-Transition IANA separation. - The powers and associated processes were designed to ensure that no stakeholder can singlehandedly exercise any power and that under no circumstances would any individual section of the community be able to block the use of a power.